tatonetti-lab/nsides-release/README.md

 ### Table inserts

-These notebooks are run on `mimir` and they insert created tables and check various facts about the tables, once inserted.
+These notebooks are run on the local server and they insert created tables and check various facts about the tables, once inserted.
-For more information, see the notebooks at `nb/4.insert_mimir_tables/`.
+For more information, see the notebooks at `nb/4.insert_tables/`.

 # Method notes